GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>

 ### Excersice 4
-Now we need to know how many UNESCO sites in danger are within each UN subregion.
+Now we need to know how many UNESCO sites in danger are within each UN subregion. <br>
-a) Therefore, open the downloaded "*UN_subregions_with_UNESCO_sites.geojson*" file in QGIS.
+a) Therefore, open the downloaded "*UN_subregions_with_UNESCO_sites.geojson*" file in QGIS. <br>
-b) Check if every point is in a UN subregion.
+b) Check if every point is in a UN subregion. <br>
 c) Then we add the number of UNESCO sites in danger (point features) to the UN subregions (polygon features) with the "*Count points in polygon*" algorithm.

 #### I. Open Processing Toolbox